 - Online classrooms

 Right from the basics such as fine-tuning and finding better UI/UX for Content Aggregation Models (CAM), Sharable Content Object (SCO) and how they may relate to say Experience Application Programming Interface (xAPI) or cmi5, a standard for Learning Management System.
-This is in addition to being able to digitise narratives, and being story-tellers, which is something they have always loved and was entrusted by multiple Fortune 500 companies.
-More recently (during the pandemic) fortune 500 companies as Moodle partners, viaMallika Bajaj’s company Ballistic Learning, Little Yellow Beetle and even ApnaDr.
+This is in addition to being able to digitize narratives, and being storytellers, which is something they have always loved and were entrusted by multiple Fortune 500 companies.
+More recently (during the pandemic) fortune 500 companies as Moodle partners, viaMallika Bajaj’s company Ballistic Learning, Little Yellow Beetle, and even ApnaDr.

 It all boils down to making technology more flexible for it to be consumer-friendly, capacity-building; affordable, accessible, anywhere.
 Digitizing healthcare is a priority (since pre-pandemic for them at ApnaDr) apart from e-Learning.
-Creating kinder content to be able to innovate with purpose and leave behind narratives that our future generations can proudly and purposefully consume, curate and push forward into a better and digitalised future with no knowledge or facility being out from their reach at any location.
+Creating kinder content to be able to innovate with purpose and leave behind narratives that our future generations can proudly and purposefully consume, curate, and push forward into a better and digitalized future with no knowledge or facility being out of their reach at any location.

 Mallika Bajaj’s professional journey, about the factors making her team unique and her valuable insights on factors businesses, should focus on after COVID-19 outbreak.

 Mallika Bajaj has always vouched by the principle that it would take a concoction of hard work and the brightest, truly extraordinary designers, developers, innovators with exceptional intellect, passion, and creativity to come up with newer, even better ideas to succeed, around the clock.
 What she didn’t recognize when she set foot in the industry was perhaps the incredible power of faith – faith in the timing of things, in the universe, and most importantly in herself.